 The island has 3 main beaches; Pattaya beach, Sunrise beach, and Sunset beach, all within 15 minutes walking distance of one another.
 In addition, a number of uninhabited islands, such as Koh Adang and Koh Rawi, are just a short boat journey away (15m – 1h).

 The island offers some of the best scuba diving Thailand, featuring dozens of coral reefs, pinnacle reefs, and even a wreck.
 There are a number of PADI-qualified scuba instructors and scuba-shops on the island, catering for both experienced divers and the uninitiated.
+You can also immerse yourself in the local culture and traditions of the island – something that will be far easier and more enjoyable if you learn the Thai language before you head off on your trip.

 Best time to visit Koh Lipe